 • Check bar association status — Confirm the attorney is licensed and in good standing in your state.

-• Understand the fee structure — Hourly rates, flat fees, and contingency arrangements all work differently.
+• Understand the fee structure — Hourly rates, flat fees, and contingency arrangements work differently.
 Get everything in writing.

-• Location mattersHiring a local attorney near you can be advantageous since they know local courts, judges, and procedures.
+• Location matters — A local attorney knows the local courts, judges, and procedures.

 Questions to Ask Before Hiring Any Attorney